-19. Acronyms and Abbreviations List.
+20. Acronyms and Abbreviations List.

-Requirement CS-102.
+Requirement CS-109.
 This section shall provide a list of abbreviations and acronyms.

-20. References List.
+21. References List.

-Requirement CS-103.
+Requirement CS-110.
 This section shall provide a list of any internal program and project management standards to be used in the proposed development (e.g., GEVS, "Golden Rules").
-To the extent practicable, the documents shall be included on the CD/DVD.
+To the extent practicable, the documents shall be included on the CD/DVD with the electronic submission.
+[Amended July 22, 2020]